-

 Independent Chief Inspector of Borders and Immigration call for evidence on the inspection of the Immigration Enforcement Competent Authority - 2024

-This submission was made by the International Organization for Migration in the United Kingdom (IOM UK) in February 2024 in response to the Independent Chief Inspector of Borders and Immigration (ICIBI) call for evidence on the inspection of the Immigration Enforcement Competent Authority (IECA).
+This submission was made in February 2024 in response to the Independent Chief Inspector of Borders and Immigration (ICIBI) call for evidence on the inspection of the Immigration Enforcement Competent Authority (IECA).

 IOM’s submission focuses on the impact of recent legislative changes, the timeliness of Reasonable Grounds and Conclusive Grounds decisions, and the quality of decisions and assurance mechanisms.